EmaSuriano/gatsby-theme-jsonresume/gatsby-theme-jsonresume/README.md

 };
 ```

-#### Changing route and name of the resume
+#### Changing Route 🛣

-By default, the plugin will generate a route called `resume`.
-In case you want to change it, to for example `cv`, you need to send it as
+By default, the plugin will host your resume under a route called `resume`.
+In case you want to change it, you can specify it inside the `name` property.
+This change will apply for the `html` and `pdf` format.

 ```javascript
 // gatsby-config.js